niksilver/board-game-framework/docs/server.md

   The hub also tells the client what messages to send out to the end user.
 * A hub is a focal point for all clients in a given game.
-For example, If a message comes in from a client it sends it as a peer message to all other clients and as a receipt to the original client.
+For example, If a message comes in from a client it sends it as a peer message to all clients, including the sender.
   It also handles welcome, joiner and leaver messages.
 * The superhub looks after the relationship between clients and hubs.
   When a new client joins it gets its hub from the superhub.